zjohn77/lasso_example/README.md

-## 1. Tutorial
+## 1. Overview
-A model starter for interpretable ML using LASSO.
-LASSO is a type of predictive model with the salient ability to produce results that are nicely interpretable.
-Read this [guide](https://zjohn77.github.io/blog/posts/lasso) to learn how to build a LASSO model using lassomodel-starter.
+The **lassomodel-starter** is a model starter that makes it simple to build interpretable predictive models via [LASSO](http://statweb.stanford.edu/~tibs/sta305files/Rudyregularization.pdf).
+The advantage of LASSO is that its results are easily interpretable and yet achieve state of the art accuracy.
+This [**tutorial**](https://zjohn77.github.io/blog/posts/lasso) will review the concepts of LASSO as well as get you started on making a LASSO model using the lassomodel-starter.

 ## 2. Install
 ```sh